Do I need life insurance if I'm single?

 Life insurance for a single person can still protect those you care about from financial burdens after you pass, particularly if you have private student loans, a mortgage, a business, or dependents.
+Certain types of life insurance can also provide an additional financial resource while you're alive in the form of cash value and life insurance loans.
 Your life insurance needs will depend on your financial circumstances and any burdens that could be passed to others upon your death.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-Why is life insurance important for a single person?
+What are the benefits of life insurance for a single person?

 What situations make it worth getting life insurance if you're single?